 • Cheese

-Our rig recommendations when bait fishing would include a running sinker rig or paternoster rig as shown in the images below.
-Please note we have detailed step-by-step video guides in our member’s area on how to create these rigs.
+Our rig recommendations for bait fishing include a running sinker or paternoster rig, as shown in the images below.
+Please note that we have detailed step-by-step video guides in our member’s area on how to create these rigs.

 Simple running sinker